 Territorial waters or submerged lands refer to coastal waters, together with the seabed beneath them and the airspace above them, over which a state claims sovereignty.
 For Guam, this area extends 3 nm (5.6 km) from the coastline into the ocean (Figure 8.1-2) (National Oceanic and Atmospheric Administration [NOAA] 2007).
 Although GovGuam has jurisdiction over the majority of submerged lands, the remainder of submerged lands are under federal jurisdiction, primarily for DoD use (see Figure 8.1-2).
 These DoD submerged lands border existing or past Navy and Air Force coastal land holdings and are managed by the Navy per Presidential Proclamation 4347 of 1975.
+Along the coastline of Ritidian Point there is a ribbon of GovGuam submerged lands estimated at 15,170 acres (ac) (6,139 hectares [ha]).
+The USFWS manages an additional 401.5 ac (162 ha) of submerged land as part of the Guam National Wildlife Refuge, Ritidian Unit.
+The remainder of the submerged land in the Ritidian area is under Navy jurisdiction.
 The federal government has overarching authority over state and territorial waters to regulate navigation, power generation, national defense, and other activities from 0 to 12 nm (0 to 22.2 km) from shore, inclusive of submerged lands.

-Exclusive Economic Zones of coastal countries (including territories) extend from 12 to 200 nm (22 to 370 km) beyond the ROI for the land use analysis in this EIS/OEIS.
-Other than the use of existing shipping lanes, the designated ODMDS, and training ranges described in the MIRC EIS/OEIS, no Marine Corps actions are proposed beyond the submerged lands boundary.
-The MIRC and ODMDS land ownership and use impacts are addressed under their respective EISs (Navy 2009, USEPA 2009).
-Shipping is addressed in Chapter 14 Marine Transportation of this Volume.
+Exclusive Economic Zones of coastal countries (including territories) extend from 12 to 200 nm (22 to 370 km) from the coastline, which is beyond the ROI for the land use analysis in this EIS.
+Other than the use of existing shipping lanes, the ODMDS, and existing training ranges described in the MIRC EIS/OEIS, no Marine Corps actions are proposed beyond the submerged lands boundary.
+The MIRC and ODMDS land ownership and use impacts are addressed under their respective EISs (Navy 2010, U.S. Environmental Protection Agency [USEPA] 2010).
+Shipping is addressed in Chapter 14, Marine Transportation, of this Volume.
 The coastal nation has sovereign rights to exploring, conserving, and managing living and nonliving resources within the Exclusive Economic Zones.

-Submerged Land Use (Island-wide)
+Submerged Land Use (Islandwide)

 Submerged land uses outside the harbor include shipping lanes, fish-aggregating devices that support recreational and commercial fishing, other recreational uses, and military training sites (see Figure 8.1-2).
 The USEPA designated (pending) ODMDS is located more than 9 nm (17 km) west of Apra Harbor and beyond the ROI for the land use discussion.
 The ODMDS EIS record of decision is anticipated in 2010.
-The recreational resources and natural resources affected environment of submerged lands is described in other chapters of this EIS/OEIS.
+The recreational resources and natural resources affected environment of submerged lands is described in other chapters of this EIS.